 The Federation provides information and support to credit unions on the best practices in housing education and counseling.
 Since 2008, the Federation has served as the National Housing Counseling Intermediary for credit unions, approved by the US Department of Housing and Urban Development’s Office of Housing Counseling.
 In this role, the Federation supports a network 14 HUD-approved credit unions and affiliated non-profits to provide accurate, objective housing counseling services to credit union members across 10 states.
-In 2012, our network provided HUD-certified homeownership education and counseling services to nearly 8,000 low- and moderate-income people.
+In 2013, our network provided HUD-certified housing education and counseling services to over 6,000 low- and moderate-income people.
 Learn more.

 Launched in 2005, the CDCU Mortgage Center established a secondary market for member credit unions’ mortgage loans to low- and moderate-income members.
 By creating a pipeline for CDCUs to sell their mortgages, the CDCU Mortgage Center replenishes credit unions’ capital, enabling CDCUs to magnify their impact in their communities.
 Since its founding, CDCU Mortgage Center has purchased over 117 mortgages total over $11 million in loans.
 Learn more.